© Copyright 2011 - All Rights Reserved

 The 14 League 1 clubs will each play 22 games – 11 home and 11 away, playing each other once and nine teams twice with fixtures scheduled on a geographical basis.
 At the end of the regular season 1st will play 2nd with the winner promoted to the Championship as champions.
 The loser of that match will join the teams which finished 3rd, 4th and 5th in a play-offs series as follows: loser of the promotion decider v 5th, and 3rd v 4th.
 The winners of those semi-finals will contest a play-off final to determine the second promotion place.

 In addition, a League 1 Cup competition will be reintroduced in 2015 consisting of 16 teams – the 14 League 1 clubs plus the 2014 National Conference League Grand Final winners and the 2014 RFL Conference Challenge Cup winners.
 The competition will be a straight knockout with the early rounds played at the start of the season.
-The first round will be an open draw grouped by geography with a straight open draw thereafter.
-It is proposed that the final will be played at the ‘home team’ venue rather than a neutral venue but this is still to be confirmed.
+All rounds shall be drawn on an open basis with the first team drawn in each tie at home (up to and including the Semi Finals).
+The Final will be played at Summer Bash on Saturday May 23rd 2015.

 When will details of the 2015 season fixtures be published?